SpaceSC/PersonalSpace/README.md

 - Start Docker Desktop (or VirtualBox on Windows 7)

-- Build client image with `docker build -t personal-space-client .` in the /frontend folder

-- Build server image with `docker build -t personal-space-server .` in the /backend folder

 - In the root folder run `docker-compose up` in your terminal or right click on the file and choose this command in your IDE

 - Open http://localhost:3000 in the browser to see the client